alexpetros/fake_news_clustering/README.md

 #### Requirements
 Requires the `fake_news.json` file, which is too large to upload to github.

+In order to save time, the program will first check for pre-existing `pickles/*.pkl` files, and if the necessary files aren't present, then it will create the model from scratch using `data/fake_news.json`.
+The program expects those directories to be present, so they have been included in the git even though at the moment they are empty.

+#### Build
 To build the files, and run the preliminary sorting, use the following two commands in the project root directory:

 `chmod +wrx analyze.py`